 - Black Pepper

-- Clean the squids and cut it into julienne, place them in a bowl and add 2 tablespoons of orange juice, oil, salt, pepper and let them marinate about 10 minutes.
+- Clean the squids and cut it into rings, place them in a bowl and add 2 tablespoons of orange juice, oil, salt, pepper and let them marinate for about 10 minutes in the fridge.

 - Halfway through the cooking, stop adding stock and start adding orange juice to the rice, a little bit at a time tasting often to find the right balance of flavors.

-- When the rice is cooked "al dente", turn off the heat and add the zest of the orange and the lemon (about 1 tablespoon in total, or less), the chopped parsley and finally stir in the butter and a sprinkle of Parmesan to make it creamy.
+- When the rice is cooked "al dente", turn off the heat and add the zest of the orange and the lemon (about 1 tablespoon in total, or less), the chopped parsley and finally stir in the butter to make it creamy.